Pembina Speakers Bureau

-As the director of both the Ontario policy and sustainable transportation programs, Cherise works in an advisory capacity to government bodies and research networks, researching, analyzing and providing implementation strategies for sustainable energy policies in Ontario, including transportation and urban design and development.
+As the Pembina Institute's regional director of Ontario, Cherise works in an advisory capacity to government bodies and research networks, researching, analyzing and providing implementation strategies for sustainable energy policies in Ontario, including transportation and urban design and development.

 Cherise provides the perfect combination of personal engagement and professional experience to make her speaking style both entertaining and instructive, while her training in education helps her turn complicated policy information into accessible, constructive content for a variety of audiences.

 "Solutions to Ontario's transportation problems include everything from making our vehicles and fuel sources cleaner and reducing the amount of driving that people need to do, to investing in better transit systems across the province," says Cherise.